How Much Does It Cost to Adopt a Golden Retriever?

 Health Care Costs

-Health care costs for a Golden Retriever is $1500 to $1900 including expenses related to maintaining the dog’s physical well-being and addressing any medical needs that may arise.
+Health care costs for a Golden Retriever are $1500 to $1900 including expenses related to maintaining the dog’s physical well-being and addressing any medical needs that may arise.

 These costs typically consist of: